canvas-medical/documentation/collections/_api/detectedissue.md

                     type: array[json]
                     attributes:
                       - name: system
-                        description: >-
-                          The system url of the coding.
+                        description: The system url of the coding.
                         enum_options:
                           - value: http://hl7.org/fhir/sid/icd-10-cm
                         type: string
                         required_in: create, update
                       - name: code
                         type: string
-                        description: 	The code of the Evidence
+                        description: 	The code of the Evidence.
                         required_in: create, update
                       - name: display
-                        description: >-
-                          The display name of the coding
+                        description: The display name of the coding
                         type: string
                         required_in: create, update
                     required_in: create, update